Kenneth Anger, Avant-Garde Filmmaker and Hollywood Fabulist, Dead at Age 96

 It’s hardly unusual for a trailblazing artist to arise from bourgeois roots, but Anger is certainly one.
 His family’s Midwestern Presbyterian roots offer no clue as to his later immersion with the occult.
 His father Wilbur’s job as an electrical engineer with Douglas Aircraft enabled a comfortable life for the family (Kenneth being the third-born) until the Great Depression joined with Kenneth’s stature as the troubled family member who would spend more time with grandmother, Bertha, who took him to see a double bill of “The Singing Fool” and “Thunder Over Mexico” and supported his early artistic instinct.
 He has said, “I was a child prodigy who never got smarter,” but aligned with his interest in film — he claimed to have made his first film at age 10 — was the chance to mingle with such child stars as Shirley Temple at the Santa Monica Cotillion.

 He would rush into his life’s work soon enough in any event.
-At 20, he made the film that attracted the attention of Cocteau (Anger would claim he made it at 17 was three years earlier).
+At 20, he made the film that attracted the attention of Cocteau (Anger would claim he made it at 17).
 The 14-minute film “Fireworks” (1947) was shot during a single weekend while his parents were out of town.

 Moving to Europe, Anger produced a number of other shorts inspired by the artistic avant-garde scene on the continent, such as “Eaux d’Artifice” (1953) and “Rabbit’s Moon” (released almost two decades later in 1971).
 He came to a wider recognition, or at least notoriety, with “Inauguration of the Pleasure Dome” (1954), “Scorpio Rising” (1964), “Kustom Kar Kommandos” (1965), and the much-derided, and also widely circulated, “Hollywood Babylon” (1965).
 His absorption in the Crowley demi-monde led to various works centered on the mystic’s Thelemite belief system, including “Invocation of My Demon Brother” (1969) and “Lucifer Rising” (1972).
 More famous than financially supported, Anger couldn’t raise production money for a sequel to “Lucifer Rising,” despite nurturing the dream through the mid 1980s.
 Out of some despair and the need for cash, he quit filmmaking to bring forth the book sequel “Hollywood Babylon II” (1984).
 In January 2019, podcaster Karina Longworth launched 19 episodes of podcast “You Must Remember This” devoted to researching and mostly debunking the contents of Anger’s “Hollywood Babylon.”